At times, wisdom teeth can cause discomfort due to insufficient space for them to erupt completely in the mouth.

 Running on the inside of the wisdom tooth is the lingual nerve.
 This gives sensation to the inside part of the tongue and some taste sensation to the tongue as well.

 When removing the wisdom tooth, the surgeon must be very specific and deliberate in their technique in order to avoid these nerves.
 Damaging the nerves can result in partial or permanent loss of sensation to the affected area.

 Removal of upper wisdom teeth is also a procedure that requires experience and finesse.
 The upper wisdom tooth is usually very close to the maxillary sinus.
 The surgeon must be very careful to avoid breakages as this can result in root tips being pushed into the sinus.

 Based in Singapore, our doctors at Ashford Dental Centre have undergone training specific to wisdom tooth extraction and surgical procedures.
 We also have more than a decade of clinical experience in performing difficult surgical wisdom teeth removals.
 In addition to this, all our dentists have calming and gentle demeanours to put you at ease and assure you of a smooth and efficient experience.
 Our recommended dentist has had years of experience in wisdom tooth extraction.
 Having served numerous patients in Singapore, our team is confident of giving you a safe and comfortable experience.

-Apart from housing the best dentists, our auxiliary staff have also undergone specific training for wisdom tooth extraction and surgical removals.
+Apart from housing the experienced surgeons, all our auxiliary staff have also undergone specific training for wisdom tooth extraction and surgical removals.
 They know exactly what to do in any given situation.
-Their surgical assisting skills are second to none which makes our doctor’s work much easier and makes your experience far more relaxing.
+Their surgical assisting make our surgeon’s work much easier and makes your experience far more relaxing.